Our Stories

 Our children are grown.
 We live in Pelham.
 Marsha works as a social worker serving oncology patients at a hospital cancer center, and I teach and serve at a mission church.

-Here’s how I think about faith development for youth.
+Here’s how we think about faith development for youth.